 North Pacific humpback whales winter in three nearshore lower latitude mating and calving areas: Hawai`i, western Mexico, and the islands of southern Japan.
 The main Hawaiian Islands may contain the largest seasonal population in the world.
 Scientists estimate that their pre-whaling population was approximately 15,000 whales.
 Estimates of the current population have been made at roughly 3,700-5,000 whales.
 It is believed that about two-thirds of this population migrates to Hawai`i each year.
 While visiting the islands, humpbacks are known for their various spectacular acrobatic displays.
 In fact, the common name "humpback" refers to the high arch of their backs when they dive.

 Another intriguing behavior of humpback whales is singing, which is done only by males.
-A past expedition was conducted by the JASON Project and the National Geographic Society to study the relationship between singing and the whales' social interactions.
+Several research projects have studied the relationship between singing and the whales' social interactions.
 Log on to hear some of the mysterious songs and learn more about the research.

 At the Hawaiian Islands Humpback Whale National Marine Sanctuary, much research has been done on humpback whales; however, many unanswered questions remain.
 More information about the whales' habitat requirements, population dynamics, social behaviors, and vital life rates (e.g., age at sexual maturity, pregnancy rates, variability in reproductive success, calving intervals, and longevity) is necessary to formulate effective management strategies.